 I created and completed my goals sheet it was time to make a list of everything I needed and wanted to get done each evening.
 Grabbing a sheet of paper, I started a list.

-Start by drawing a line down the center, one column need to do, the other column want to do.
+Start by drawing a line down the center, one column needs to do, the other column wants to do.
 Then start filling that puppy out.
-Below is an example of what I did.

 Next, I did a time audit.